-Article Finders are indexes and full-text journal databases that you can search by keywords, subjects, author names, dates, etc. Westlaw and LexisAdvance have searchable journals and law reviews, but for more PDFs, more journals and more years, you must also use relevant Article Finders available via JULIUS.
+Article Finders are indexes and full-text journal databases that you can search by keywords, subjects, author names, dates, etc. Westlaw, LexisAdvance, Bloomberg Law, and HeinOnline have searchable journals and law reviews, but for more PDFs, more journals, including more non-law journals, and more years of the journals, you should also use relevant Article Finders available via JULIUS.

 The Article Finders listed below are generally useful for foreign, comparative and international law topics.
 Depending upon your topic, you may want to search additional Article Finders and relevant databases available through the NYU Bobst Library.